 In some cases, cats may see their litter boxes as private spaces, and your cat might choose to retreat there for a nap.
 This is particularly common with enclosed litter boxes, which mimic the quiet security of other spaces cats like, like closets and cardboard boxes.

-If your cat seems to be sleeping in the litter box simply because they enjoy the privacy, then you may be able to change their behavior by giving him other spaces to snooze.
+If your cat seems to be sleeping in the litter box simply because they enjoy the privacy, then you may be able to change their behavior by giving them other spaces to snooze.
 Your cat might enjoy hiding out in cardboard boxes or on a cat tree with a perch that lets them get up above the action.

 Your cat may be sleeping in their litter box in an attempt to claim it as their property.
 If there are other pets in the household, your cat may be feeling defensive and be trying to keep other pets away from what they’ve decided is their space.

 Adding more litter boxes to the home can help your cat to feel more confident and may reduce the need your feline feels to mark their territory.
 If you’ve just introduced a new pet to the home, taking steps to keep that pet more separated from your cat for a more gradual introduction may also help.

 Kittens learn a lot during their first weeks of life, and understanding what the litter box is for is a task that can take some time.
 Your kitten will learn to use the litter box by watching their mom, and sometimes litter box sides are challenging for kittens to climb over.
 If you find your kitten snoozing in the box, they may have just gotten tired and needed a nap.

 The solution?
 Give your kitten some time — chances are they will figure out that napping in the litter box isn’t all that great soon enough.